the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

 The current |TVB| package was tested on :

-- Debian Jessie and Stretch, and Fedora 26.
+- Debian Stretch.
   Other Linux flavors might also work as long as you have installed a glibc version of 2.14 or higher.

-- Mac OS X 10.12 Sierra.
+- Mac OS X 10.13 High Sierra.

-- Windows 10.
+- Windows 10 and Windows 8.

 Application requirements